Key precept: Love conquers all, even death.

 But like every other law of nature, this only works for those us who believe in, and act on, YHVH’s forgiveness through identifying with, including re-enacting, the death of his Anointed Savior who conquered sin and therefore its consequent death through his sinless life.

-In the following texts note how the body’s actions are indelibly linked back to the soul’s control through the thoughts and intents of the heart, planning, and choices of action.
+In the following texts note how the body’s actions are indelibly linked back to the soul’s control through the thoughts and intents of the heart, planning, and execution through action.

 “God…hath shined [light energy] in our hearts…we have this treasure [enlightenment merging with our soul / heart energy] in earthen vessels…our mortal flesh.”
 (II Corinthians 4:6-7)